-25-06 vs 30-06: Is the 30-06 Overrated?
+25-06 vs. 30-06: Is the 30-06 Overrated?

-By the end of the article, you'll know which caliber is best for you based on recoil, accuracy, stopping power, cost, and many more crucial factors.
+As we compare the 25-06 and 30-06, we'll determine if 30-06 Springfield shooters continuing to switch over to the 25-06 Remington is justified.
+By the end of this article, you'll know which round is better for you based on recoil, accuracy, stopping power, cost, and many other crucial factors.

-Who knows, you might decide the 30-06 is overrated.
+Who knows?
+You might decide the 30-06 is overrated.

 25-06 vs 30-06